-A Horizontal Bar showing the popularity of different coding languages
+A Horizontal Bar chart showing the popularity of programming languages

 This Horizontal Bar chart does not use the